In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 While it may be exclusive to VR, we would be remiss not to include Beat Saber on this list, especially the PC version.

-Described as a “sword-slashing rhythm game,” it sees you using dual-wield virtual sabers to slice through red and blue-colored cubes that appear in tune with the music.
+Described as a “sword-slashing rhythm game,” it sees you using dual-wield sabers to slice through red and blue-colored cubes in tune with the music.

 Landing consecutive hits builds up a score multiplier that’s maintained by dodging incoming obstacles that appear throughout the lanes in front of you.